 Select the visiting medical student, and then a new application will be created.

-Only one time taking a step is home school approval, in which you have to put your dean’s email address.
+Only one time is taking a step for home school approval, in which you have to put your dean’s email address.
 Then JHU will send a request to verify your student status.
 Once someone from your dean's office accepts your request, the homeschool approval section will be considered complete.

 That’s it.
-I hope you get accepted for the elective at JHU.
+I hope you get accepted for the observership/elective at JHU.
 It was an amazing experience.

 Let me know if you have any questions through the link for a one-on-one session.